jamessimone/apex-rollup/README.md

 - `Max Rollup Retries` - (defaults to 100) - Only configurable on the Org Default record.
 Use in conjunction with `Max Query Rows`.
 This determines the maximum possible rollup jobs (either batched or queued) that can be spawned from a single overall rollup operation due to the prior one(s) exceeding the configured query limit.
 - `Batch Chunk Size` - (defaults to 2000) - The amount of records passed into each batchable job in the event that Rollup batches.
 Default is 2000, which is the vanilla Salesforce default for batch jobs.
 - `Is Rollup Logging Enabled` - (defaults to false) - Check this box in order to debug your rollups.
 Debug information is included in a few mission-critical pieces of Rollup to provide you with more information about where exactly an error might be occurring, should you encounter one.
+- `Is Merge Reparenting Enabled` - (defaults to true) - By default, if there is an `after delete` trigger context for Account / Case / Contact / Lead where Rollup is being used and one or more of those records is merged, Rollup goes and updates any children records from the old lookup to the new lookup automatically prior to recalculating rollup values.
+If you have pre-existing merge handling covered in your org by some other means, you should disable this checkbox and ensure that Rollup is only called _after_ your pre-existing merge handling has run.

 ### Flow / Process Builder Invocable